soraghallaigh/FH-Training-App-Sencha/README.md

 ## Step 2

 You will notice that our app still contains back buttons.
 These are not necessary any more as we are using a TabPanel.
-An simple way to remove these buttons is to add the following code to Viewport.js.
+A simple way to remove these buttons is to add the following code to Viewport.js.
 This will cause the hidden property for any back buttons using 'hidden: app.hideBack || false' to be true therefore hiding the buttons.

 	/*
 	 * Hide the back buttons